MIBench/MIBench.github.io/README.md

 ![CH_MNIST_RQ4 Effect of the Ratios of the samples that are made no inferences by an MI attack](https://user-images.githubusercontent.com/124696836/220027085-3a6964e6-edb5-4d55-b919-1a909f3c300c.png)

 (4) ImageNet:

-RQ1: Effect of data Distributions
+**RQ1: Effect of Distance Distribution of Data Damples in the Target Dataset**

 ES02: ImageNet_Normal + 0.934 + 0.046 + 40%
 ES30: ImageNet_Uniform + 0.934 + 0.046 + 40%
 ES58: ImageNet_Bernoulli + 0.934 + 0.046 + 40%
 ![ImageNet_RQ1 Effect of data Distributions](https://user-images.githubusercontent.com/124696836/220027209-2ac37e6d-4068-4055-a7db-ca5c35de9201.png)

-RQ2: Effect of Distance between members and nonmembers
+**RQ2: Effect of Distance between data samples of the Target Dataset**

 ES34: ImageNet_Uniform + 0.934 + 0.08 + 49%
 ES44: ImageNet_Uniform + 1.130 + 0.08 + 49%
 ES54: ImageNet_Uniform + 1.388 + 0.08 + 49%